Your baby is almost a one-year-old!

 ✓ Offer meals and snacks at the same times each day

-✓ Continue to breastfeed as long as you and your baby want to – there are benefits to breastfeeding for at least two years and beyond
+✓ Continue to breastfeed as long as you and your baby want to – there are benefits to breastfeeding beyond a year.

 ✓ If you’re heading back to work, prepare your child for child care